Service on stretch of Orange Line being suspended over 6 weekends for repairs

-BOSTON (WHDH) - BOSTON (WHDH) – The Massachusetts Bay Transportation Authority announced it will be suspending Orange Line service between Sullivan Square and Tufts Medical Center for six consecutive weekends.

-The shut down is set to begin Friday at 8:45 p.m., with service returning back to normal at 5 a.m.
+The shutdown began Friday at 8:45 p.m., with service returning back to normal at 5 a.m.
 Monday.

 MBTA General Manager Steve Poftak says he recognizes that the shut down is inconvenient but says it will make work more efficient.